urbit/urbit.org-reloaded/content/faq.md

 ### How often are gifts awarded? {#grants-3}

 Gifts are awarded semiannually.

+### Do gifts follow a set size? {#grants-31}

+Gifts do follow a structure.
+A gift can be in one of three categories of sizes: Gold, Silver, or Bronze.
+Gold gifts award the most stars, Bronze gifts award the least.
+These categories don't correspond to a set number of stars being awarded.
+That number will likely change as the project matures and star values increase.
+That's why you see many more stars being awarded as the earliest gifts in the [history section.](https://grants.urbit.org/history)

 ### What happens if a user does not complete a proposal but meets some milestones? {#grants-4}